LoopKit/loopdocs/docs/gh-actions/gh-update.md

 This example is for updating GH_PAT in the Secrets for your repository, but the same method can be applied when changing any Secret.

-This can be done with the *GitHub* Personal Access Token still in your paste buffer - but to be safe, save the token with your other secret settings.
-If you lose track, just [Regenerate *GitHub* Token](#regenerate-github-token) again.
+This can be done with the <span translate="no">GitHub Personal Access Token</span> still in your paste buffer - but to be safe, save the token with your other secret settings.
+If you lose track, just [Regenerate <span translate="no">GitHub Personal Access Token</span>](#regenerate-github-token) again.

 The graphics and instructions in this section are using a phone.
 This was done just to prove we weren't kidding when we said you can do it all on your phone.
 Most people use a computer browser.